petalo-project/ANTEA/docs/src/code_mcsim.rst

 =======
 In the full MC, NEXUS is run in full simulation mode, which propagates scintillation photons produced by the 511 keV gamma rays to the SiPMs so that the positions of the interactions can be reconstructed.
+The simulation of the shaping of SiPMs and the electronics are done with functions from antea.elec.
-Event selection, position reconstruction, and the final PET image reconstruction are performed using functions from antea.reco.
+Event selection, position reconstruction, and the final PET image reconstruction are performed using functions from antea.reco and a different software (tofpet3d).

+.. automodule:: antea.elec.shaping_functions
+   :members:

 .. _fastmc: